-- Have interactive toys to keep your pup occupied while home alone.
+Have interactive toys to keep your pup occupied while home alone.
 Toys that hold treats are perfect for long-lasting entertainment!
-Try our Rufus Junior or Rufus Mini treat storing toys.
+You can try our Rufus Junior Chew Toy for this.

-Make sure you keep an eye for signs of wear.
+Make sure you keep an eye for signs of wear and tear.
 Take the toy from your pup if breakage occurs.
-A dog’s bite strength can be up to 148kg there isn’t much a dog cannot destroy.
+A dog’s bite strength can be up to 148kg and there isn’t really much a dog cannot destroy.